 The split design, nonetheless, enables you to adjust both halves according to the natural wrists and hand position for a comfortable working experience.

-Portability, again, with wires seems to be compromised but if we pay attention to it thus it does not seem big trouble to make some space in laptop or any other bag.
+Portability, again, with wires seems to be compromised.
+But if we pay attention to it, it does not seem to be too big of a trouble to make some space in a laptop bag or any other bag.

 - Super adjustable